OHIF/Viewers/platform/docs/docs/platform/services/data/StateSyncService.md

 ```

 ### getState
-The `getState` call returns an object containing all of the reigstered states,
+The `getState` call returns an object containing all of the registered states,
 by id.
 The values can be read directly, but should not be modified.

 ### reduce